 What can I expect from a consultation?

-You can meet with a tutor on an individual basis and receive specific help and advice on your academic English language and literacy needs.
-Tutors will aim to give you support and advice which you can take away and implement in future work.
+You can meet with an Advisor on an individual basis and receive specific help and advice on your academic English language and literacy needs.
+Advisors will aim to give you support and advice which you can take away and implement in future work.

 You can request a consultation to discuss any of the following:

 - academic writing- planning an assignment, using sources effectively, critical approach, depth of analysis, text structure, argumentation

 - speaking and pronunciation

 Do I need to prepare anything for my consultation?

 - please use the 'Reason for Consultation' and 'Notes' section of the online booking form to identify the problematic areas of work you would like specific advice about

 - if you would like to discuss a piece of written work or a presentation, you must submit a copy of the work/presentation slides at least two days before your consultation (the work does not need to be the finished/completed version before the Advisor views it, you can submit the work at any stage and even then you can still bring along an updated version of the work to the consultation.
 To do this you can either upload a copy of the work when booking your consultation or email a copy to email@example.com